alvi-se/ai-ublock-blacklist/README.md

 * `https://raw.githubusercontent.com/alvi-se/ai-ublock-blacklist/master/list.txt`

 ## Why?
 While browsing it happens sometimes that I come across websites which text is written by generative AI.
-These website provide no useful information, have mediocre content and are filled up with ads to earn money.
+These websites provide no useful information, have mediocre content and are filled up with ads to earn money.
 So when I find this kind of website, I put it here.

 ## How websites are added